b00tc4mp/isdi-parttime-202406/staff/angela-bernaldez/project/README.md

 ![Weather Web App Logo](./app/public/logo1.png)

-## Introduction
+### Introduction

-**Nimbux** is an intuitive weather web app that allows the user track the weather for their favourite locations with ease.
+**Nimbux** is an intuitive weather web app that allows the user to track the weather for their favourite locations with ease.

-It provides real-time weather updates, sunrise and sunset times, and a detailed weekly forecast — all within a clean and user-friendly dashboard.
+It provides 🌦️ real-time weather updates and 📅 forecasts for the upcoming 7 days, both for the user's 📍 current location and any place in the world.
+Users can view detailed information such as 🌡️ temperature, 🌧️ precipitation, 💨 wind, 🌤️ sky conditions, 🌅 sunrise and sunset times, and 🌞 total daylight hours — all within a clean and user-friendly dashboard.

-Nimbux requires users to register and log in to access its core functionalities, such as saving locations and viewing personalized forecasts.
+Nimbux requires users to 🔐 register and log in to access its core functionalities, such as saving locations and viewing personalized forecasts.

 ### Use Cases